karlospn/profiling-net6-api-on-aws-ecs-fargate-using-dotnet-monitor/README.md

 - VPC.
 - 2 Public Subnets.
 - A public Application Load Balancer that listens on port 80 (I didn't want to set an SSL certificate...).
-  - This ALB is used to access the app-container API.
+  - This ALB is used to access the NET6 Web API.
 - A public Application Load Balancer that listens on port 52323
-  - This one is used to access the dotnet-monitor (you could use a single ALB and set 2 listeners with 2 target groups, but in a more realistic scenario you don't want to open a port in a public ALB, instead you'll create a secondary internal ALB and use it to access the dotnet-monitor API).
+  - This one is used to interact with ``dotnet-monitor`` (you could use a single ALB and set 2 listeners with 2 target groups, but in a realistic scenario you really don't want to open a port on your internet facing ALB, instead you'll create a secondary internal ALB and use it to interact with the ``dotnet-monitor`` API).
-- An ECS Task Definition with 2 containers: app container + dotnet-monitor container
+- An ECS Task Definition with 2 containers: API container + dotnet-monitor container.